elibroftw/blog.elijahlopez.ca/content/posts/stop-paying-for-1password.md

 draft: false
 tags:
   - opinion
+summary: "Argues against paying for password managers like 1Password, advocating for free, open-source KeePassXC and highlighting its features and advantages."
 ---

 So I applied for an internship position at 1Password which had Bonus points for